FrizzBolt/phase-0/week-8/database-intro/my_solution.md

 For instance, if you wanted to display all of the data in the table, you could just type:

 `SELECT * FROM table;`

-- with table being the table name.
+-with table being the table name.
 If you wanted to just display one column, you could alter that as:

 `SELECT column FROM table;`

 -with column being the column name.
 Ok.
 So say you want to select data from two columns and display it.
 Easy!

 `SELECT column1, column2 FROM table;`

 -and it will display both.
 Now, say you had a column in your table called 'age' and you only wanted to display the ages of anyone over 20.

 `SELECT name, age FROM table WHERE age > 20;`

 -and it will display the name and age of anyone over 20.
 Ok.
 Last example.
 Say you have a table of first names and last names.
 You want them to display by order of last name.
 You'd do:

 `SELECT first_name, last_name FROM table ORDER BY last_name;`

 And lo and behold, you've got it.

 There are tons of ways to quiery.
 These are just a few, but they are some of the most common ones.